-Creo Top Down Design Training
+Creo Top Down Design Workshop

-Course Duration: 16 Hours
+Course Duration: 16 hours

-Tuition: $1,500 US
+Tuition: $1,500 USD

-Overview: Creo Top Down Design Training – In this Creo top-down training/modeling course, users will learn about the many flavors of top down modeling mythologies.
+Overview: In this Creo top-down training/modeling course, users will learn about the many flavors of top-down modeling mythologies.
 We will discuss surfacing techniques that allow top-down design to preform properly and compare the wide variety of workflow tools available for top-down modeling strategy.
-Such as Copy Geometry, Shrink Wrap, Merge, master model, and Inheritance -while learning how teams can manage publish geometry.
+Such as Copy Geometry, Shrink Wrap, Merge, master model, and Inheritance all while learning how teams can manage publish geometry.

-- History of top-down Design and how the tools evolved
+- History of top-down design and how the tools evolved.

-- Overview of basic top-down design with the use of Creo 3.0 or if you prefer an older version of Pro/ENGINEER (such as WF 4.0/5.0)
+- Overview of basic top-down design with the use of Creo 3.0 or if you prefer an older version of Pro/ENGINEER (such as WF 4.0/5.0).

-- Utilize Edit Definition to re-work the external copy geometry
+- Utilize Edit Definition to re-work the external copy geometry.

 - When to use Copy Geometry, ShrinkWrap, Merge, master model, & Inheritance Features.